powersemmi/JsonToFTP/README.md

 ## Getting Started
 This script sends the files specified in data.json to the ftp server.
 ## Installing
-Install python 3.7 or higher is required to run.\n Install pyftpdlib.\n
+Install python 3.7 or higher is required to run.
+Install pyftpdlib.
 ``` pip install pyftpdlib ```

 Run FTP server